frankshearar/Home/NuGet-Verify-Command.md

     -Verbosity <level> - Specifies the level of detail displayed in the output: normal, quiet, detailed

-    -Signer <cert_hash> … - Verify that the signer certificate matches with one of the specified hashes.
+    -Signer <cert_fingerprint> … - Verify that the signer certificate matches with one of the specified fingerprints.
+                                   A certificate fingerprint is a SHA-1 hash of the certificate used to identify the certificate.
 ```

 ### Return Value